James K. Baxter: Critical reception and legacy

-Criticism of Baxter's poetry has generally focussed on his incorporation of European myths into his New Zealand poems, his interest in Māori culture and language, and the significance of his religious experiences and conversion to Roman Catholicism.
+Criticism of Baxter's poetry has generally focused on his incorporation of European myths into his New Zealand poems, his interest in Māori culture and language, and the significance of his religious experiences and conversion to Roman Catholicism.
 New Zealand poet laureate Vincent O'Sullivan wrote in 1976 that Baxter is an inherently New Zealand poet: "that is the proportion of Baxter's achievement – the most complete delineation yet of a New Zealand mind.
 The poetic record of its shaping is as original an act as anything we have."
 A common theme in Baxter's extensive body of writing was strong criticism of New Zealand society.
 His biographer Paul Millar said: "If, at times, Baxter appears to evaluate New Zealand society harshly, his judgements are always from the perspective of one intimately involved in the social process."

-Baxter's use of te reo Māori has inspired both praise and criticism.
+Baxter's use of the Māori language has inspired both praise and criticism.
 W.H.
 Oliver described it as "often a cosmetic device, or worse, an earnest affectation".
 By contrast, John Newton noted that at least some Māori welcomed Baxter's engagement with their language and culture, and John Weir regards his use as "a genuine attempt at using a bicultural language in this country when no other Pākehā was doing so".

-In his critical study Lives of the Poets, Michael Schmidt claimed that Baxter was "one of the most precocious poets of the century" whose neglect outside of New Zealand is baffling.
+In his critical study Lives of the Poets, Michael Schmidt claimed that Baxter was "one of the most precocious poets of the century", whose neglect outside of New Zealand is baffling.
 In Schmidt's view, Baxter's writing was affected by his alcoholism.
 Schmidt also commented on Baxter's influences, noting that his work drew upon Dylan Thomas and W. B. Yeats; then on Louis MacNeice and Robert Lowell.
 Michael Schmidt identified "an amalgam of Hopkins, Thomas and native atavisms" in Baxter's Prelude N.Z..

 The critic Martin Seymour-Smith ranked Baxter above Robert Lowell ("Baxter knew all about narcissism and vanity, and is a much superior poet"), and defended Baxter's high reputation on the grounds of his spiritual and intellectual seeking: "Baxter's energy and sheer intelligence, his refusal to give way to mean cerebral impulses or to give up his terrible struggle with himself, are sufficient to justify his high position in New Zealand poetry".
 On the other hand, Smith said that Baxter "remained, disappointingly, over-intoxicated with his own energy, and never convincingly manifested qualities of restraint to balance it."

 A number of Baxter's poems were written in the ballad form, and Baxter has been described by critics as "New Zealand's principal lyricist".
-A number of Baxter's works have since been translated into music by New Zealand musicians.
-In 2000, a collection of songs written to Baxter's poems was released, titled Baxter, and featuring some of New Zealand's most well-known musicians: for example Dave Dobbyn, Martin Phillipps, Emma Paki, Greg Johnson, David Downes and Mahinārangi Tocker.
+A number of Baxter's works have been translated into music by New Zealand musicians.
+In 2000, a collection of songs written to Baxter's poems was released, titled Baxter.
+It featured some of New Zealand's most well-known musicians, such as Dave Dobbyn, Martin Phillipps, Emma Paki, Greg Johnson, David Downes and Mahinārangi Tocker.
 It was devised by New Zealand singer-songwriter Charlotte Yates.